-Install the cellular modem onto the board with the cellular modem's U.FL connector on the right.
-The antenna cable will go between the cellular U.FL connector and the board U.FL connector.
+Install the cellular modem onto the board with the cellular modem's U.FL connector as shown.
 Only install/remove a cellular modem when the power to the device is disconnected.

 DIP Switch Settings for the Base Board

 After making changes to the DIP switch settings, cycle power to the device.